 Kidney stones in women are less common than in men.

-8. Once you have one stone, you’re more likely to have another
+8. Once you have one stone, you’re more likely to have another.

 One kidney stone may not be all you ever have in your lifetime, either.
-If you’ve had one, you have a 50% risk of developing another in the next five years.
+If you’ve had one, you have a 50% risk of developing another in the next five to seven years.
 So once you experience a stone, it’s especially important to follow your doctor’s recommendations.

-9. Kidney stones are linked to other conditions
+9. Kidney stones are linked to other conditions.

 One reason the incidence of kidney stones may be rising is that one of the risk factors, obesity, is also on the rise.
 In addition to obesity, “diabetes, metabolic disturbances, recurrent urinary tract infections and parathyroid disease are associated with kidney stone formation,” Nabhani says.

-10. Kidney stones can be treated with shock waves
+10. Kidney stones can be treated with shock waves.

 One way to treat certain kidney stones is with extracorporeal shock wave lithotripsy, which uses high-energy sound waves as a noninvasive way to break up certain kidney stones so they’re easier to pass.
 You still need to be given anesthesia before this procedure.